ceu-lang/ceu/docs/manual/v0.20/docs/statements/c_integration.md

     Also, constants cannot be [assigned](#TODO).
 - `plain`: declares the listed symbols as *plain* types, i.e., types (or composite types) that do not contain pointers.
-    Value of plain types passed as arguments to functions do not require [finalization](#TODO).
+    A value of a plain type passed as argument to a function does not require [finalization](#TODO).
-- `nohold`: declares the listed symbols as *non-holding* functions, i.e., a function that does not retain received pointers as arguments after returning.
+- `nohold`: declares the listed symbols as *non-holding* functions, i.e., functions that do not retain received pointers after returning.
     Pointers passed to non-holding functions do not require [finalization](#TODO).
 - `pure`: declares the listed symbols as pure functions.